simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 There's been a lot of discussions on Twitter and the Go performance slack channel recently about performance of Go libraries that provide functionality for implementing Redis protocol compatible services.
 These libraries allow you to implement a Redis server.
 There are 2 libraries in particular that seem to be of interest in the community.
 [Redcon](https://github.com/tidwall/redcon){:target="_blank"} and [Redeo](https://github.com/bsm/redeo){:target="_blank"}.
 I needed to support the Redis protocol in a soon to be announced project and I thought I would publish my benchmark findings while evaluating these libraries.

 # Go garbage collector
-The Go garbage collector has received some nice performance improvements as of late but the Go `1.7` GC still struggles with larger heaps.
-This can surface with one or multiple large `Map` instances.
+The Go garbage collector has received some nice performance improvements as of late but the Go 1.7 GC still struggles with larger heaps.
+This can surface with one or multiple large Map instances.
 You can read the [details here](https://github.com/golang/go/issues/15847#issuecomment-247453018){:target="_blank"}.
 Luckily in `master` there's a fix that reduces GC pauses in these cases by `10x` which can make a `900ms` pause down to `90ms` which is a great improvement.
-I've decided to benchmark against this fix because this will likely ship in Go version `1.8`.
+I've decided to benchmark against this fix because this will likely ship in Go version 1.8.

 # Hardware setup
 - Client and servers are on independent machines.